Karbo123/segmentator/README.md

 make && make install # after install, please do not delete this folder (as we only create a symbolic link)
 ```

+Some Helpful Notes:
+- Our code is expected to be run with `g++` and has not been tested on `MSVC`
+- If you cannot compile the code, please ensure your compilation setup is correct

 # Examples